boardcon/EM3566/docs/source/software.rst

 5.4 Video player
 ^^^^^^^^^^^^^^^^^^

-Copy video file to SD_card/U_disk then insert it to the board.
-After system boot open SD_card/U_disk and click video file to play.
+Copy video file to SD_card or U_disk and insert to the board to test.

 .. figure:: ./image/EM3566_Buildroot_Video_Player.gif
    :alt: Video file